Production Manager Services France

 Paris & Regional Operations

-Operational expertise across all French production regions — La Cité du Cinéma, Bry-sur-Marne, Parisian locations, Provence, Lyon, Nice, and beyond.
+Operational know-how across every French production region — La Cité du Cinéma, Bry-sur-Marne, Parisian locations, Provence, Lyon, Nice, and beyond.

 On Location